Operating System - Security

 Worm − Worm is a process which can choked down a system performance by using system resources to extreme levels.
 A Worm process generates its multiple copies where each copy uses system resources, prevents all other processes to get required resources.
 Worms processes can even shut down an entire network.

 Port Scanning − Port scanning is a mechanism or means by which a hacker can detects system vulnerabilities to make an attack on the system.

-Denial of Service - Denial of service attacks normally prevents user to make legitimate use of the system.
-For example user may not be able to use internet if denial of service attacks browser's content settings.
+Denial of Service − Denial of service attacks normally prevents user to make legitimate use of the system.
+For example, a user may not be able to use internet if denial of service attacks browser's content settings.

 Computer Security Classifications

 As per the U.S. Department of Defense Trusted Computer System's Evaluation Criteria there are four security classifications in computer systems: A, B, C, and D. This is widely used specifications to determine and model the security of systems and of security solutions.
 Following is the brief description of each classification.